phajen/Onboarding/Analtyics Book Club Guidelines.md

     - As awesome as it is to particpiate and voice your opinion and persepctive, please remeber to value other people's voices and take the time to read and consider their thoughts.
     - Be respectful and approach converstions with humulity

--Flow
+- Flow
   - Cycles for chapters/sections will happen in a span of two weeks.
 In that two weeks analysts are expected to read the next section of the book and participate in discussion throughout the weeks

- -Participation
+ - Participation
   - Participation can come in a variety of forms.
 These forms can include
     - Adding reflection and thoughts to the discussion thread.
       - What are your thoughts?
       - Are we already doing this?
       - Will this actually benefit us?
       - Where do you see this concept applied to the group's or indivudla's day to day?
       - Where could we do better with this?
     - Providing resources that compliment the topics we are reading
     - Particpating in polls or assessments that may e found related to the readins topics
     - Asking questions to the group to provide some food for thought

-  -Book Suggestions
+  - Book Suggestions
-    -We will get a list flowing for future books that everyone in the group can contribute suggestions
+    - We will get a list flowing for future books that everyone in the group can contribute suggestions